lostcontrol/esphome-helios-kwl/README.md

 ## Installation

-Have a look at the provided `helios-kwl.yaml`.
-This integration written as an ESPHome [external component](https://esphome.io/components/external_components) and can be easily integrated into your configuration.
-The easiest way is to pull the component via Git:
+Check out the `helios-kwl.yaml` file.
+This is an ESPHome [external component](https://esphome.io/components/external_components) you can easily add to your setup.
+The best way to get it is using Git:

 ```yaml
 external_components: